joachim-gassen/osacc/README.md

-osacc: Accountants' Attitudes towards Open Science
+osacc: How Does the Accounting Research Community Think About Open Science?
 ================

-This is the repo for the in-development study
+This is the repo for the study

-> Gassen, Joachim, Jacqueline Klug, and Victor van Pelt (2024): How does the Accounting Research Community Think About Open Science?
+> Gassen, Joachim, Jacqueline Klug, and Victor van Pelt (2025): How Does the Accounting Research Community Think About Open Science?

 This repository contains all the data and code to reproduce our work.
 In addition, we include the [oTree](https://www.otree.org) research materials that we used to conduct the survey and the experiment embedded in it.

-If you are interested in reading the study, you need to build it ;-) Hang on.
+If you are interested in reading the study, [read it](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5004669).
+It you interested to see how the sausage is being made and what we mean when we talk about an "open science workflow", you can build it.
+Read on.

-### How do I create the output?
+### How do I build the output?

 This video tutorial shows how to implement option 1 from below and reproduce our analysis in less than ten minutes.